OCA/delivery-carrier/delivery_auto_refresh/readme/CONFIGURE.rst

 * Activate developer mode.
 * Go to *Settings > Technical > Parameters > System Parameters*.
+* Locate the setting with key "delivery_auto_refresh.set_default_carrier" or create a new one if not exists.
+  Put a non Falsy value (1, True...) if you want to have default carrier computed automatically.
 * Locate the setting with key "delivery_auto_refresh.auto_add_delivery_line" or create a new one if not exists.
   Put a non Falsy value (1, True...) if you want to add automatically the